 The serval cat is a beautiful animal that some people keep as an exotic pet.
 While you may be able to acquire a serval cat from a breeder, they are considered wild cats.
 To own a serval cat, you must create a large, secure outdoor enclosure and provide a warm environment year-round.
 They will need to feed on whole prey food items and require veterinary care from an experienced exotics vet.

 It is important to understand the risks involved in owning a wild animal.
 Ownership of a serval cat is illegal in many locales and requires licenses, permits, and inspections in others.
 You must check with local laws to know which will apply.
-As well, serval cats are difficult to re-home if you can no longer care for the cat.
+Serval cats are also difficult to re-home if you can no longer care for the cat.

 Coat Color: Golden yellow to buff with black spots and stripes

-Life Expectancy: 15 to 20 years in captivity
+Life Expectancy: Up to 22 years in captivity

 Characteristics of the Serval Cat